-The U.S. Securities and Exchange Commission ("SEC") has not approved or disapproved of these securities or passed upon the accuracy or adequacy of this Prospectus.
+Neither the U.S. Securities and Exchange Commission ("SEC") nor the Commodity Futures Trading Commission ("CFTC") has approved or disapproved of these securities or passed upon the accuracy or adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.